VahidN/iTextSharp.LGPLv2.Core/README.md

  > It can't display Unicode characters.

- You can find more samples about how define and use Unicode fonts [here](https://github.com/VahidN/iTextSharp.LGPLv2.Core/blob/master/src/iTextSharp.LGPLv2.Core.FunctionalTests/iTextExamples/Chapter11Tests.cs).
+ You can find more samples about how to define and use Unicode fonts [here](https://github.com/VahidN/iTextSharp.LGPLv2.Core/blob/master/src/iTextSharp.LGPLv2.Core.FunctionalTests/iTextExamples/Chapter11Tests.cs).

 Note